charlenetolentino/mattsnotes/401-main/reading401-28.md

 State Hook: A Hook is a special function that lets you “hook into” React features.
 For example, useState is a Hook that lets you add React state to function components.

-Mounting and Un-Mounting: React lifecycle methods that determines what to render
+Mounting and Un-Mounting: React lifecycle methods that determines Who to render